 Full Time Student

-A final year student in college, martial artist and lifeguard rolled into one bubbly brain
+About Me: A final year student in college, martial artist and lifeguard rolled into one bubbly brain

 I’m a final year student in DIT, studying Computer and Communications engineering.